boinkkitty/tp/docs/DeveloperGuide.md

     Use case ends.

-* 6a.
-TutorSynch fails to store changes on persistant storage.
-  * 6a1.
-TutorSynch shows an error message.
-  * 6a2.
-TutorSynch deletes **ALL** student records in memory only.
-  * 6a3.
-TutorSynch shows the updated empty list of student records.

-    Use case ends.

 **Use case: UC07 - Compare progress between two students**

 Preconditions:
-* At lease two distinct student record exists in TutorSynch.
+* At least two distinct student record exists in TutorSynch.
 * User has identified the two specific students to compare between.

 Guarantees:
 * TutorSynch shows a basic side-by-side comparison of the two student's progress/grades.

 **MSS**
-1. User requests a comparison by specifying the two student's index.
+1. User requests a comparison by specifying the two student.
 2. TutorSynch fetches both the existing student records.
 3. TutorSynch displays the basic side-by-side comparison based on student records.